Welcome to Brewarrina Local Aboriginal Land Council

 To be accepted as a member of Brewarrina LALC you must meet the following criteria.

-Brewarrina LALC has over 50 properties around Bre which are currently managed by Mid Lachlan and the Aboriginal Housing Office.
+Brewarrina LALC has over 60 properties around Bre which are currently managed by Mid Lachlan and the Aboriginal Housing Office.
 We are in discussions to become involved in the management of these properties.
-Stay tuned whilst we conduct these negotiations.
+December 2022 has been established as a potential handover date.
+Stay tuned whilst we conduct these negotiations to ensure we get the best outcomes for community.
 Currently, if you have an enquiry about Aboriginal housing in Brewarrina, please contact Mid Lachlan on 1800 231 160.
 If however, you wish to go on the waiting list for one of these properties please see us at the LALC.